alhridoy/Constitutional-AI/README.md

 ## Project Overview
 # ConstitutionalAI for Python Code Generation

  This project showcases an example of training and evaluating a language model using the concept of Constitutional AI.
 Constitutional AI involves aligning AI behavior with a set of predefined ethical guidelines, ensuring that the AI's outputs are consistent with these principles.
-This project demonstrates an implementation of ConstitutionalAI (or Recursive Language-Assisted Instruction Following, RLAIF) for generating Python code based on natural language instructions.
+This project demonstrates an implementation of ConstitutionalAI  for generating Python code based on natural language instructions.
 The primary goal is to fine-tune a language model to produce high-quality Python code outputs while adhering to a set of rules or guidelines defined by a "constitution."
 Dataset
 The dataset used for fine-tuning is the python_code_instructions_18k_alpaca dataset from the Hugging Face Datasets library.
 It contains 18,000 examples of natural language instructions and their corresponding Python code outputs.
 Approach